How to Stay Protected from Phishing Attacks?Tarak Mitra

 Listen on the go!

 ‘Camouflage’ refers to hiding or disguising one’s presence in a manner that makes it nigh impossible for others to identify/recognize someone.
-While natural camouflage is an incredible thing – and increases an animal’s chances of survival by deceiving predators, – acting as a weapon for them to hunt or protect themselves from attacks – ‘Phishing’ is a form of camouflaged email that is used by cyber criminals for deceiving people and organizations and causing and a lot of losses – whether financial or personal.
+While natural camouflage is an incredible thing – and increases an animal’s chances of survival by deceiving predators – acting as a weapon for them to hunt or protect themselves from attacks – ‘Phishing’ is a form of camouflaged email that cybercriminals use for deceiving people and organizations, causing a lot of losses – whether financial or personal.

 What the cyber-criminals do is to create clones of legitimate websites, and then deceive people into entering personally identifiable information (personal data), their login credentials etc.

-Phishing is one of the most common methods of email malware infection.
+Phishing, in cybersecurity, is counted as one of the most common methods of email malware infection.
 Out of 1000+ IT security decision makers, 56% confessed that the targeted phishing attacks are the top security threats they had experienced.
-According to Verizon’s 2018 breach investigations report, 92% of malware are transported through emails.
+According to Gartner, 40% of ransomware attacks are initiated through email, resulting in $4.5 million in losses.

-It doesn’t take much to realize therefore that Chief Risk Officers and Chief Technology Officers of large organizations always need to be on a lookout for such phishing-scams.
+It doesn’t take much to realize, therefore, that Chief Risk Officers and Chief Technology Officers of large organizations must formulate strategies for protection from phishing attacks.

 Few Popular Phishing Techniques:

-- Website Forgery – A type of web based attack where the phisher builds a website that is completely autonomous, a replica of a legitimate website, intended to deceive an user by extracting sensitive, personal information that could be used to launch other attacks on the victim.
+- Website Forgery– A type of web-based attack where the phisher builds a completely autonomous website, a replica of a legitimate website, intended to deceive a user by extracting sensitive, personal information that could be used to launch other attacks on the victim.

 - Address Resolution Protocol (ARP) Spoofing Attacks